-Clean Machine Regularly: Keep trash, debris, grease and oil from accumulating in engine compartment, around fuel lines, hydraulic lines, exhaust components, and electrical wiring.
-Never store oily rags or flammable materials inside a machine compartment.
+Clean Machine Regularly: Keep trash, debris, grease and oil from accumulating in engine compartment, around fuel lines, hydraulic lines and electrical wiring.
+Store rags and other combustible materials in a safe, fireproof location.
+Use only nonflammable products for cleaning the machine or components.